mehrandvd/skunit/docs/chat-scenario-spec.md

-I can help you improve your text.
-Here is a possible revision:

 # Chat Scenario Spec
 A chat scenario is a way of testing how SemanticKernel units, such as plugin functions and kernels, respond to user inputs in skUnit.
 A chat scenario consists of one or more sub-scenarios, each representing a dialogue turn between the user and the agent.